WebAssembly/component-model/design/mvp/Explainer.md

-In addition to the `lift` and `lower` canonical function definitions which adapt *existing* functions, there are also a set of canonical "built-ins" that define core functions out of nothing that can be imported by core modules to dynamically interact with Canonical ABI entities like resources (and, when async is added to the proposal, [tasks][Future and Stream Types] 🔀).
+In addition to the `lift` and `lower` canonical function definitions which adapt *existing* functions, there are also a set of canonical "built-ins" that define core functions out of nothing that can be imported by core modules to dynamically interact with Canonical ABI entities like resources and [tasks][Future and Stream Types] 🔀.
 ```ebnf
 canon ::= ...
         | (canon resource.new <typeidx> (core func <id>?))